mpopara/Hbond/README.md

 given pair of atoms, while angles  &theta; <sub>D-H-A</sub> and &theta; <sub>H-A-PA</sub> can be obtained from X-ray measurements.

 For each frame in trajectory, an observable _h_ takes value 1 if all three criteria are met and hydrogren bond occurs.
 Otherwise, it takes value zero.
-Occurence of hydrogen bond, as an array of ones and zeros, is saved as .dat file.
+Occurrence of hydrogen bond, as an array of ones and zeros, is saved as .dat file.

 **Outlook**

-This binary time trace of hydrogen bond occurence can be subsequently analyzed.
+This binary time trace of hydrogen bond occurrence can be subsequently analyzed.
 For instance, one can calculate so-called continuous hydrogen bond autocorrelation function, which can be integrated to find the hydrogen bond lifetime.<sup>2</sup>
-Since presence of hydrogen bond can be a property of enzymatically active or inactive species, another possibility is to therefore use hydrogen bond occurence for clustering/slassification of structural models.
+Since presence of hydrogen bond can be a property of enzymatically active or inactive species, another possibility is to therefore use hydrogen bond occurrence for clustering/slassification of structural models.

 ## Input file requirements